U.K. NEQAS for Blood Coagulation

 ANALYSIS OF RESULTS

 Individual reports for each survey are available within two weeks after the closing date for the survey.
 These may be downloaded from the online data entry system; and posted for centres wishing to retain paper copies.
+Survey newsletters provide additional information.
 Additionally, some weeks after the individual results, an overall exercise report is made available to registered participants for electronic download from this website.
 This report includes comprehensive analysis of test results by methodology, together with graphically presented data analysis for each test specimen.